Romulo-Moraes/Assembly-Toolkit/13. Extra - Assembly-C interoperability & Callbacks/README.md

     pop rbp
     ret
 ```
-It's important to say that if you wan't a procedure be visible by the linker to link to another executable, the procedure name must be defined in the global keyword, this keyword accepts values separated by commas.
+It's important to say that if you want to a procedure be visible by the linker to link to another executable, the procedure name must be defined in the global keyword, this keyword accepts values separated by commas.

 Now let's write a program in C to call this procedure written in Assembly.
 ```c